Jews of Iran (film): Reception

-In an interview, Farahani said, "The reaction of Jews and Iranians outside was mainly emotional because they got more feeling with the things we show in the film...I heard of wet eyes, nostalgic feelings for missing roots etc."
+In an interview, Farahani said, "The reaction of Jews and Iranians outside was mainly emotional because they got more feeling with what we show in the film...
+I heard of wet eyes, nostalgic feelings for missing roots etc."

-Harif of The Association of Jews from the Middle East and North Africa wrote that the film gives, "A rare glimpse into the lives of some of the 25,000 Jews still in Iran...and gives a remarkable insight into the official discrimination suffered by the Jews under the Islamic regime."
+Harif of The Association of Jews from the Middle East and North Africa wrote that the film gives, "A rare glimpse into the lives of some of the 25,000 Jews still in Iran... and gives a remarkable insight into the official discrimination suffered by the Jews under the Islamic regime."